dchoff/SinGan/README.md

 ## Provided Models
 One of the benefits of this model is that a trained model is rather small.
 We've provided several different models, which can be found [here](./code/logs).
 These contain snapshots of codebase at the time and a text file called `record.txt` which contains the GAN type which was used and the index of the image trained upon.

 Results from having run these models can be found [here](.code/results).
 The stylized results can be found [here](.code/test_output/results).
+The pre-trained models for CartoonGAN can similarly be found [here](.code/cartoonGAN/pretrained_model).

-Please note that if you wish to reobtain the results for a provided model, you should empty out the results that are already in that subdirectory, as the code will not attempt to overwrite images that are already there.
+Please note that if you wish to reobtain the results for a provided model, you should empty out the results that are already in that model's results directory, as the code will not attempt to overwrite images that are already there.

 ## Results